Washington D.C. Military Medical Malpractice Attorney

 Dr. Michael M. Wilson, M.D., J.D. represents all types of military medical malpractice clients, including those covered under the FTCA and the MCA.
 His combination of medical and legal experience allows him to act as an aggressive advocate for all service members, regardless of their circumstances.
 If you or someone you love suffered injuries or illness as a result of military medical malpractice, Dr. Wilson is here to help.

-What Kinds of Claims Can Be Brought?
+What Kinds of Military Medical Malpractice Claims Can Be Brought in Washington D.C.?

 No two military medical malpractice claims are alike.
 Examples of potential claimants might be: